A framework for diffuseness evaluation using a tight-frame microphone array configuration

 \section{Introduction}

 A diffuse sound field is an ideal state in which both sound pressure and particle velocity are spatially and directionally isotropic.
-This assumption underpins the classical reverberation theories of Sabine and Eyring~\cite{Sabine1900,Franklin1903,Eyring1930} and remains central in architectural acoustics~\cite{Kuttruff1973,Cremer1982}.
+This assumption underpins the classical reverberation theories and remains central in architectural acoustics.
 Quantitative evaluation of “diffuseness” thus plays a key role—not only for objectively assessing sound fields but also in applications such as room design, spatial reproduction, and auditory analysis.

 Historically, early studies derived diffuseness indicators from spatial fluctuations of reverberation time~\cite{Schroeder1959} and from statistical limits in frequency-domain descriptions of sound fields~\cite{Schroeder1962}.
 Theoretical advances introduced diffusion factors to describe energy homogeneity~\cite{Schultz1971} and correlation-based coefficients~\cite{Bodlund1976}.
 The spatial correlation of sound pressure in a diffuse field was shown to follow a sinc-type function~\cite{Koyasu1971}.